A case for Case A: detailed look at binary black hole formation through stable mass transfer: The effect of natal kicks

 A fallback-modulated or a mass-scaled natal kick are commonly used prescriptions in BBH population synthesis \citep[e.g.][]{Fragos+10, Zevin+17, Belczynski+16, Mapelli+18, Eldridge+19a, Broekgaarden+22a, Iorio+23, Olejak+24}, which predominantly affect the low-mass end of the BH mass spectrum.
 The natal kicks are drawn from a Maxwellian distribution with $\sigma=265$ km/s following \citet{Hobbs+05} \citep[although, see the correction by][]{Disberg+25}, which receives a correction based on the fallback or a reduction by $1.4/\MBH$.
 For the populations in Section \ref{subsec:properties}, most merging BBHs form in the mass regime for direct collapse.
 Thus, only a negligible natal kick can be imparted on the BHs though these two kick prescriptions, and our zero natal kick assumption holds in the high-mass regime.
 A small \citet{Blaauw+61} kick is, nonetheless, imparted by the assumed instantaneous mass loss of $0.5\Msun$ through neutrino emission during the BH formation at all masses.

 Figure \ref{fig:merger_obs_kick} shows the merger populations with a mass-scaled \citet{Hobbs+05} natal kick, predicted by \posydon.
 We apply a natal kick prescription during both supernovae.
 The kick imparted during the second supernova can significantly affect the delay time of the system.
 The introduction of eccentricity from the natal kick at the formation of the second-born BH allows binaries that were too wide before the supernova to merge within the Hubble time, specifically lower mass BBH systems and at $Z>0.2\Zsun$.
-Applying a kick prescription does not drastically alter the population already present without the natal kick, as expected.
+These newly merging systems have received a kick in the opposite direction to the orbital velocity.
+Applying a kick prescription does not drastically alter the population already present without the natal kick, as expected due to their masses.
 The main effect on the BBH merger population is that the natal kick introduces an additional peak at $\Mmax\sim5{-}10\Msun$ with mass ratios around $\Mmin/\Mmax\sim0.2{-}0.6$, which aligns more closely with observations of the low-mass peak containing more unequal mass ratio mergers \citep{Abac+25a}.
 However, the exact location of the mass and mass ratio peak per metallicity is dependent on the assumed remnant mass prescription (see Appendix \ref{app:other_SN_prescriptions}).